B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 ### Layer 6.5: Inter-Applications Integrations

-Beyond the application is the interaction of applications with each other.
+With multiple applications comes the interaction of applications with each other.
 This layer encodes the services and resources an application makes available, and how they can be consumed.
-This configuration is highly application-dependent and involves creating "glue" configuration between applications, often through a service mesh or API gateway.
+The configuration is highly application-dependent and involves creating "glue" configuration between applications, often through a service mesh or API gateway.

 Resources in this layer can encroach deeply into the applications and infrastructure, making them difficult to manage.
 The configuration may also end up located with the application UI, and not easily accessible via IaC config.